 Students who wish to withdraw from any or all courses should consult with their academic advisors.
 The steps to withdraw and possible refunds vary depending on the point in the semester.
-For specific steps consult the Schedule of Classes or visit registrar.iupui.edu.
+For specific steps visit registrar.iupui.edu or consult the Registration Guide and Academic Information.